inspec/inspec-aws/docs/resources/aws_iam_managed_policy.md

 # aws\_iam\_managed\_policy

-Use the `aws_iam_managed_policy` InSpec audit resource to test properties of an AWS IAM managed policy.
+Use the `aws_iam_managed_policy` InSpec audit resource to test the properties of an AWS IAM managed policy.

 ## Syntax